So Nice to Meet Ya!

 But taking action is not as simple as a thought, I needed to keep asking questions.
 What can I do?
 So I started to take inventory of my life and thought about what drives me, what is it that makes me feel passionate?
 What can I offer?
 What immediately came to mind is that I love to help people and being described as optimistic, bubbly, and resilient, I found my answer.

 It became clear to me that what I could offer is a self-growth space for someone who wants to better their life; or is feeling down, discouraged, confused, alone; or simply for someone who wants a place where they can land to feel inspired.
 I decided to build a space where I could share my knowledge of information (based on tons of readings, watching documentaries, listening to podcasts) about health, mindfulness, fitness, and I could provide a general inspiration of how to’s that have worked for me in moving my life forward to success.
-Fueled by my love of writing, I decided that a website would be just right and that perhaps there is someone out there who could benefit from what I had to share.
+Fueled by my love of writing, I decided that a blog would be just right and that perhaps there is someone out there who could benefit from what I had to share.
 Maybe that someone is YOU.

 The statement “Destined for Greater Things” came to me about three years ago when I was driving and I started to go down that slippery slope of self-pity.
 Being in the thick of a difficult time in my life, I felt hopeless and started to analyze my mistakes, but then my inner voice (you know that voice inside your head that can be good and bad) broke in and yelled, “Stop!
 You’re destined for greater things, enough of this”, and I was jolted back.
 Since that moment, I realized that the statement, “Destined for Greater Things” is quite powerful and it has become what you can call my mantra for moving my life forward.
 I hope this statement is also what YOU begin to hear in your thoughts and truly come to believe it.